-The Lakes Sub-Area is the focal point of Northfield Township.
-This area is both the most densely developed and populated.
-The Lakes Sub-Area also serves as the visual identity of the Township.
+The Lakes sub-area is the focal point of Northfield Township.
+This sub-area is both the most densely developed and populated one in the Township.
+The Lakes sub-area also serves as the visual identity of the Township.
 Local business growth and both residential and mixed use development should be encouraged within this sub-area.

-The Lakes Sub-area encompasses the Township's Downtown Development Authority (DDA) boundary.
+The Lakes sub-area contains part of the Northfield Township's Downtown Development Authority (DDA) boundary.
 The general purpose of the DDA is to promote the economic growth of the district.
 The Northfield Township DDA and the Downtown Strategic Action Plan and Design Framework has identified the following strategies:

-- Establish an identity for the hamlet of Whitmore Lake. - Improve traffic patterns throughout the District including access to and from US-23. - · Support public improvements necessary to ensure the success of businesses in the District. - · Support business attraction efforts, as appropriate, to help ensure a healthy and successful business community. - Encourage beautification of Downtown Whitmore Lake through the use of high-quality aesthetics, local identity, and architectural elements. - Encourage uses in Downtown Whitmore Lake that shall identify the area as a regional entertainment destination. - Encourage opportunities in Downtown Whitmore Lake for recreation as well celebration to promote quality of life for residents.
+- Establish an identity for the hamlet of Whitmore Lake. - Improve traffic patterns throughout the District including access to and from US-23. - · Support public improvements necessary to ensure the success of businesses in the District. - · Support business attraction efforts, as appropriate, to help ensure a healthy and successful business community. - Encourage beautification of Downtown Whitmore Lake through the use of high-quality aesthetics, local identity, and architectural elements. - · Encourage uses in Downtown Whitmore Lake that identify the area as a regional entertainment destination. - Encourage opportunities in Downtown Whitmore Lake for recreation as well celebration to promote quality of life for residents.

-In addition to the DDA's identified strategies which are specific to the downtown area, the following development and economic strategies can be undertaken throughout the Lakes Sub-area.
+In addition to the DDA's identified strategies which are specific to the downtown area, the following development and economic strategies can be undertaken throughout the Lakes sub-area.
 They include:

-- Improve the safety and attractiveness of Main Street, Barker and other roads to support new and existing private developments. - · Initiate efforts to encourage renovation and expansion of retail businesses. - Participate in efforts to encourage new private developments in conjunction with public improvements. - Encourage energy efficiency in all development and redevelopment proposals. - Encourage pedestrian, non-motorized and public transportation improvements in conjunction with private development projects. - Encourage public/private partnerships to address infrastructure limitations. - Encourage the provision of parks and open space in all new private developments. - Continue to control and plan for future residential growth by requiring clustered development by implementing policies regarding tree preservation and management, subdivision open space requirements, parkland, sidewalk and trail requirements.
+- Improve the safety and attractiveness of Main Street and other roads to support new and existing private developments. - Initiate efforts to encourage renovation and expansion of retail businesses. - · Participate in efforts to encourage new private developments in conjunction with public improvements. - Encourage energy efficient development and redevelopment proposals. - Encourage pedestrian, non-motorized and public transportation improvements in conjunction with private development projects. - Encourage public/private partnerships to address infrastructure limitations. - Encourage the provision of parks and open space in all new private developments. - Continue to control and plan for future residential growth by requiring clustered development and by implementing policies regarding tree preservation and management, subdivision open space requirements, parkland, sidewalk and trail requirements.

 It is recognized that there are differences in terms of both land use and potential for future growth within the downtown and surrounding residential areas.
-To build on these differences and help guide future development that ensures the future success of the Lakes Sub-area.
-The Township's Planned Unit Development (PUD) zoning district should be utilized to attain the Lake Sub-area objectives described on the following pages.
+To build on these differences and help guide future development that ensures the future success of the Lakes sub-area.
+The Township's Planned Unit Development (PUD) zoning district should be utilized to attain the Lake sub-area objectives described on the following pages.